 Violin, Chamber Music Workshop Coach

-Born in Israel in 1945, Mr. Perlman completed his initial training at the Academy of Music in Tel Aviv.
-He came to New York and soon was propelled into the international arena with an appearance on the Ed Sullivan Show in 1958.
-Following his studies at the Juilliard School with Ivan Galamian and Dorothy DeLay, Mr. Perlman won the prestigious Leventritt Competition in 1964, which led to a burgeoning worldwide career.
-Since then, Itzhak Perlman has appeared with every major orchestra and in recitals and festivals around the world.
+Born in Israel in 1945, Mr. Perlman was propelled national recognition with an appearance on the Ed Sullivan Show in 1958.
+He won the prestigious Leventritt Competition in 1964, which led to a burgeoning worldwide career.
+Since then, Itzhak Perlman has appeared as violin soloist with every major orchestra and in recitals and festivals around the world.

-Mr. Perlman is a frequent presence on the conductor’s podium, and through this medium he is further delighting his audiences.
-He has performed as conductor with the New York Philharmonic, Chicago Symphony, Philadelphia Orchestra, Boston Symphony, National Symphony, Los Angeles Philharmonic, St. Paul Chamber Orchestra, and the symphony orchestras of San Francisco, Dallas, Houston, Pittsburgh, Seattle, Montreal and Toronto, as well as at the Ravinia and OK Mozart festivals.
-He was Music Advisor of the St. Louis Symphony from 2002 to 2004 where he made regular conducting appearances, and he was Principal Guest Conductor of the Detroit Symphony from 2001 to 2005.
-Internationally, Mr. Perlman has conducted the Berlin Philharmonic, Concertgebouw Orchestra, London Philharmonic, the English Chamber Orchestra, and the Israel Philharmonic.
+Mr. Perlman has further delighted audiences through his frequent appearances on the conductor’s podium.
+He has performed as conductor with the New York Philharmonic, Chicago Symphony, Philadelphia Orchestra, Boston Symphony, National Symphony, San Francisco Symphony, Los Angeles Philharmonic, and the symphony orchestras of St. Louis, Detroit, Dallas, Houston, Pittsburgh, Seattle, Montreal and Toronto, as well as at the Ravinia and Tanglewood festivals.
+Internationally, Mr. Perlman has conducted the Berlin Philharmonic, Royal Concertgebouw Orchestra, London Philharmonic, English Chamber Orchestra, and the Israel Philharmonic.

 Watch Itzhak Perlman teach in Israel during The Perlman Music Program’s Residency in Jerusalem in 2010.